 Bio

-Lucienne Mettam is an artist whose drawings explore perception as shaped by the often unseen connections between individuals, species, and environments.
-Working primarily in graphite on Yupo paper, she creates layered compositions in which clarity and obscurity coexist.
+Lucienne Mettam is a New York and Maryland-based artist whose drawings explore perception as shaped by the often unseen connections between individuals, species, and environments.
+Working primarily in graphite on Yupo paper, she creates layered compositions where clarity and obscurity coexist.

-Raised in rural Maryland, Mettam developed an early attentiveness to landscape and wildlife, which continues to inform her work.
-While studying at Parsons School of Design, she was introduced to the concept of synesthesia, a framework that clarified her interest in overlapping sensory experience and non-linear ways of seeing.
-Her training in fashion design sharpened her sensitivity to structure, material, and surface, which carries through in her restrained palettes, translucent forms, and nuanced use of texture.
-She lives and works in New York City, where the density, scale, and rhythm of the urban environment have expanded her practice to include architectural forms and the psychological experience of the constructed environment.
+While studying at Parsons School of Design, she was introduced to theoretical frameworks that deepened her interest in overlapping sensory experiences and non-linear ways of seeing.
+Her training in fashion design sharpened her sensitivity to structure, material, and surface, evident in her translucent forms, restrained palettes, and nuanced textures.

-Mettam’s solo exhibitions include Phantasms (ArtHub609, Washington, DC, 2025) and Vanishings (Riverworks Art Center, 2025).
-Group exhibitions include Art + Arch with Bell Architects (2025), Visual AIDS: Postcards From the Edge (2024), and the Huntington Arts Council’s Master’s Invitational (2020).
-Her work has been featured in Nepenthe Gallery (Alexandria, VA), Arete (New York, NY), and Lock House Gallery (Brunswick, MD), and is held in private and corporate collections throughout the United States.
+Mettam’s solo exhibitions include Transience (Rise Projects, New York, NY), and Phantasms (ArtHub609, Washington, DC, 2025).
+Selected group exhibitions include Art + Arch with Bell Architects (2025), Visual AIDS: Postcards From the Edge (2024), and the Huntington Arts Council’s Master’s Invitational (2020).
+Her work has been featured in Nepenthe Gallery (Alexandria, VA), Arete (New York, NY), and Vault of Visions (Frederick, MD), and is held in private and corporate collections throughout the United States.

 Statement

-I sign my work as “Enne,” drawn from my name, Lucienne, which in French means “bringer of light.”
-“Enne” is a French-derived suffix that indicates feminine form.
+I sign my work as "Enne", drawn from my name, Lucienne.
+"Enne" is a French-derived suffix that indicates feminine form.
 I am inspired by femininity as it relates to identity and fluidity, and I chose this element of my name to acknowledge that context.